Domantas Sabonis records another triple-double as Kings hold off Raptors 135-130

 De’Aaron Fox also scored 24 for the Kings, who have won four of five.
 Keegan Murray had 18 points and 12 rebounds, and Harrison Barnes scored 16.

 Sabonis has eight triple-doubles this season and three in his last four games.
-He notched the latest one with an alley-oop pass to Malik Monk early in the fourth quarter.
+The star center notched the latest one with an alley-oop pass to Malik Monk early in the fourth quarter.

+“It seems like it’s a common theme after every game, he's getting a triple-double.
+Which is unique, especially for his position,” Kings coach Mike Brown said.

+Sabonis fouled out with just more than a minute to go and the Kings up by three, but Sacramento hung on with Chris Duarte subbing in.

 The Raptors, with a 40-point third quarter, cut their deficit to 10 to start the fourth and made it a two-point game with under three minutes to play on a 3-pointer by Immanuel Quickley.